But it doesn’t mean it’s perfect for everyone! And in fact, there could be advantages to choosing another provider like HostGator.

 A great plus: the team management features are above par here, as SiteGround lets you create user profiles with specific permissions.
 If you manage one or multiple big sites, it can be a real hassle to exchange login information, but SiteGround makes it as easy as pie.

 I also like how, with the top tier, you get the option to use a white label dashboard.
-The SiteGround branding won’t be present, so if you’re a reseller, you can make it look like you built it yourself.
+The SiteGround branding won’t be present, so if you have clients, you can make it look like you built it yourself.

 SiteGround’s user admin panel